 Omega-3s are often called fats.
 But technically, they’re fatty acids, the building blocks for fats.
 While there are many types of fatty acids, researchers often describe two major groupings. these include unsaturated fatty acids (which have at least one double bond linking their carbon atoms) and saturated fatty acids, which don’t have any double bonds.
 Omega-3s are unsaturated fatty acids.

 Hundreds of scientific papers show big differences between fatty acids.
-For example, trans fatty acids (also called trans fats) are unsaturated fatty acids strongly linked to heart disease, as well as conditions like obesity and even dementia.
-On the flipside, omega-3s have emerged as standout stars in the unsaturated fatty acid group for their role in making up healthy cell membranes, as well as their studied effects on a variety of health-related processes.
+For example, trans fatty acids (also called trans fats) are unsaturated fatty acids strongly linked to a number of issues associated with worse wellbeing.
+On the flipside, omega-3s have emerged as standout stars in the unsaturated fatty acid group for their role in making up healthy cell membranes, as well as their studied effects on a variety of wellness-related processes.

 What are the different types of omega-3s?

 The omega-3 family of fatty acids contains a number of different molecules.
 Some of the most important are ALA (alpha-linoleic acid), EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 Generally speaking, ALA is found in higher concentrations in plant foods like nuts and seeds while EPA and DHA are more concentrated in animal foods, especially seafood.
 There are important differences in the function of the different omega-3 fatty acids.
-For example, EPA has been associated with mental health benefits, while DHA may be more overall important for brain health.
+For example, EPA has been associated with better mental wellness, while DHA may be more important for overall brain wellness.